PowerShell/ProjectMercury/docs/ShellInteractions.md

 We hypothesize that in the far far future, users can be able to use A.I to use natural language as the new language for doing work on a computer.
-Although this may be an ambitious idea, if we can give enough capabilities for users to _stay_ in the interactive chat session of ShellCopilot and be able to get all their work done, that is an indicator of such a hypothesis.
+Although this may be an ambitious idea, if we can give enough capabilities for users to _stay_ in the interactive chat session of ShellCopilot and be able to get all their work done, that is an indicator of such a hypothesis being correct.

+## Goals
+- Enable common shell interactions in the interactive chat of Shell Copilot
+- Enable common non-interactive scenarios for Shell Copilot
+- Give users enough capabilities for them to get all the work they need done in the interactive chat session of Shell Copilot

 ## Interactions/Scenarios